Excalium-OG/DeckForge/replit.md

 DeckForge is a Discord bot that implements a collectible rocket-themed trading card game.
 The bot enables users to collect cards through a time-gated drop system, view their collections, and interact with card information.
 The system is designed with a phased rollout approach, with Phase 1 focusing on core card collection mechanics and admin tools, while future phases will introduce gameplay mechanics, trading, and monetization features.

-**Status**: Phase 1 + Drop Rates Complete ✅ - Bot is production-ready and running with configurable drop rates
+**Status**: Phase 2 Complete ✅ - Pack-based card system with inventory management and configurable drop rates

 ## User Preferences